AnclaTechs/simmple-nodejs/README.md

-# simmple-nodejs
+### Simmple (NodeJs)
-Simmple (Node.js): Open-source log and performance monitoring.
-Your all-in-one Sentry and Papertrail alternative.
+Open-source log and performance monitoring.
+Your Node.js apps deserve the best.
+Performance monitoring that brings together Sentry and Papertrail's capabilities.